 "It can be teenagers, young single mothers, couples with children or senior citizens," he said.

-Michelle Hall, her husband Ryan and son Hayden, received emergency food help from the foodbank in Bradford just four weeks ago.'Food sacrificed'
+Michelle Hall, her husband Ryan and son Hayden, received emergency food help from the foodbank in Bradford just four weeks ago.

 Mrs Hall said the family found themselves without money or food after Mr Hall's hours working at a call centre were slashed.

 She said they realised they were at "rock bottom" one mealtime.

 "We looked in the freezer and it was empty.
 There was nothing in there and we were like, what are we going to eat?" she said.